-These Crock Pot Mashed Potatoes are creamy and delicious, with the flavors of garlic, rosemary and tangy buttermilk!
+These Crock Pot Mashed Potatoes are creamy, delicious, and layered with the flavors of garlic, rosemary, and tangy buttermilk!
 They’re an easy gluten-free side dish that the entire family will love!

-Crock pot mashed potatoes in a white bowl
+Crock pot mashed potatoes with buttermilk in a bowl.

 Fall and cooler temperatures are here, so I’m completely in comfort food zone.
 The prospect of soups, chili, and cozy autumn suppers is enough to make me excited about the season.

-Potatoes are one of my favorite comfort foods and I make them at least once or twice a week.
-Naturally they’re great in the summertime (hello, potato salad), but I love them even more in the cold months when I crave good soul-warming food.
+Potatoes are one of my favorite comfort foods.
+Naturally they’re great in the summertime, but I love them even more in the cold months when I crave good soul-warming food.

 The most requested potato dish in my house is mashed potatoes, which is why I’ve created so many variations here on the blog.